resibots/limbo/README.md

 - Modern C++-11
 - Generic framework (template-based / policy-based design), which allows for easy customization, to test novel ideas
 - Experimental framework that allows user to easily test variants of experiments, compare treatments, submit jobs to clusters (OAR scheduler), etc.
-- High performance (in particular, Limbo can exploit multicore computers via Intel TBB and vectorize some operations via Eigen3)
+- High performance (in particular, Limbo can exploit multi-core computers via Intel TBB and vectorize some operations via [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page))
 - Purposely small to be easily maintained and quickly understood

 Scientific articles that use Limbo